Evans named in NI squad but Lafferty left out

 Last updated on .From the section Northern Ireland

-Northern Ireland manager Michael O'Neill has named Jonny Evans in the first squad of his second reign, despite the Leicester City defender being out injured since November.
+Northern Ireland boss Michael O'Neill has named Jonny Evans in the first squad of his second reign, despite the experienced Leicester City defender being out injured since December.

+O'Neill is "hopeful" Evans will be fit for the opening Euro 2024 qualifiers.

+"If you need a player who can come in from not having had a lot of football, Jonny is as good at that as anyone," said the Northern Ireland boss.

-Striker Kyle Lafferty has been left out of the squad for NI's opening Euro 2024 qualifiers later this month.
+Kyle Lafferty has been left out for the games against San Marino and Finland.

+Lafferty recently joined Irish Premiership champions Linfield after being released by Kilmarnock.
-Glentoran winger Conor McMenamin retains his place while Craig Cathcart and Dale Taylor return.

-Everton midfielder Isaac Price, 19, is one of four uncapped players included.
+Glentoran winger Conor McMenamin retains his place while Craig Cathcart and Dale Taylor return with 19-year-old Everton midfielder Isaac Price joining other uncapped players Eoin Toal, Sean Goss and Cameron McGeehan in the squad for the 23 March away contest against San Marino and home game with the Finns three days later.

 A regular with the Under 21s at Goodison Park, Price made his Premier League debut for the Toffees last season and has also appeared for the first team in the FA Cup.

-He is joined by 24-year-old Bolton Wanderers defender Eoin Toal, a former NI U21 captain, Motherwell midfielder Sean Goss (27) and midfielder Cameron McGeehan, also 27, who is currently playing for Belgian First Division A club KV Oostende.
+He is joined by 24-year-old Bolton Wanderers defender Toal, a former NI U21 captain, Motherwell midfielder Goss (27) and midfielder McGeehan, also 27, who is currently playing for Belgian First Division A club KV Oostende.

 Both Goss and McGeehan were called up by O'Neill during his first spell in charge in 2018 but neither played.